 Three fraternal bank robbers languishing in jail, discover a profitable (if not dodgy) way to spend their time.
 Crime can most certainly pay, if you "know wot I mean?"
 However when sex and ...
 See full summary »

-After the birth of two children Simons (Joel Edgerton) marriage to Pam (Danielle Cormack) is becoming a bore in which the only climatic feelings he has involve an unfortunate new tendency for premature ejaculation.
-He develops an interest in another young mother, Katrien (Rhona Mitra) whose husband Klaus has been cheating on her.
-The world of young married parents in Wellington is fast leading to a whole new breed of men; the men of 'Separation City'.Written by
+After the birth of two children Simon's (Joel Edgerton) marriage to Pam (Danielle Cormack) is becoming a bore in which the only climactic feelings he has involve an unfortunate new tendency for premature ejaculation.
+He develops an interest in another young mother, Katrien (Rhona Mitra), whose husband Klaus has been cheating on her.
+The world of young married parents in Wellington is fast leading to a whole new breed of men: the men of 'Separation City'.Written by

 14 of 16 people found this review helpful.

 Was this review helpful to you?

 | Report this